 National Historic Trails

-Illinois is home to three different historic trails: Mormon Pioneer National Historic Trail, Lewis and Clark National Historic Trail, and Trails of Tears National Historic Trail.
-All three have unique stories to tell, and all are worth visiting.
+Illinois is home to three different historic trails: Mormon Pioneer National Historic Trail, Lewis and Clark National Historic Trail, and the Trail of Tears National Historic Trail.
+All three have unique stories to tell.

 Check Out Skydeck Chicago

-Chicago is an incredible city.
-Why not check it out from above by riding up to the Skydeck observation deck in Willis Tower?
-This is the tallest observation deck in the country and provides some absolutely amazing views.
+Check out Chicago from above by riding up to the Skydeck observation deck in Willis Tower.
+This is the tallest observation deck in the country and you can see for miles.

 See a Show at the Chicago Theatre

 One of the things Chicago does best is live entertainment.
-For this reason, we highly recommend catching a show at the Chicago Theater.
-In our opinion, these performances are right up there with those you’d see in NYC, making for an excellent night out.
+Catch a show at the Chicago Theatre for a special night out.

 Learn Something New at the Museum of Science and Industry